Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Dynamic Visual-token Exiting

-where $\mathbf{\theta}_h$ denotes the weights of hyper-networks in DyVTE. $d(\cdot, \cdot)$ is an distance functions \cite{kullback1951information}.
+where $\mathbf{\theta}_h$ denotes the weights of hyper-networks in DyVTE. $d(\cdot, \cdot)$ is KL-Divergence \cite{kullback1951information}.
 And $P'_l$ and $P$ are the predictions of an MLLM with and without early visual token exit, respectively.

-To directly optimize Eq.\ref{target}, a viable way is to merge predictions of hyper-networks with visual tokens of MLLMs, \emph{e.g.,} attention masks based on \emph{Gumbel softamx}, thus using the \emph{next token prediction} loss to indirectly update DyVTE.
-Although the MLLM can be fixed, but the complete computation of the whole model's gradients are still required, which is often inefficient and expensive.
+To optimize Eq.\ref{target}, a direct approach is to merge the predictions of hyper-networks with visual tokens of MLLMs, \emph{e.g.,} implementing attention masks based on \emph{Gumbel softmax} \cite{jang2016categorical}, thus using the \emph{next token prediction} loss to indirectly update DyVTE.
+Although feasible, this approach still requires the computation of the model's all gradients, which is still inefficient and expensive.

-Considering the target of DyVTE is to find out the optimal step for visual-token exit, we can actually train the hyper-networks independent to the gradient back-propagation of MLLMs, \emph{i.e.}, directly proper supervision.
+In this case, we propose an efficient training regime independent to the gradient back-propagation of MLLMs.
 Concretely, we can compare the discrete outputs of the MLLM with and without DyVTE, \emph{e.g.}, the answer strings $A$.
 If the answers are exactly the same, we can give a positive feedback to hyper-networks, and \emph{vice verse}.
-By comparing it with the default output $A$, we can judge that whether the current input should be exited at $i$-th layer:
+By comparing it with the default output $A$, we can judge that whether the visual tokens should be exited at $l$-th layer:

-Here, $A'_l$ denotes the answer predicted with visual-token exit at the $i$-th layer.
-Besides, to make this supervision more robust, we also consider the prediction uncertainty, making the model behaviors akin more to the case without exit:
+Here, $A'_l$ denotes the answer predicted with visual-token exit at the $l$-th layer.
+Besides, to make this supervision more robust, we also consider the prediction uncertainty as a regularization term, thereby , making the MLLM behaviors closer to the default inference:

-Here, $\rho'_c$ denotes the prediction uncertainty, represented by \emph{cross-entropy}, and $\tau$ denotes the threshold, which is the default uncertainty $\rho_c$ multiplied by a scale value.
+Here, $\rho'_c$ denotes the prediction uncertainty valued by \emph{cross-entropy} and multiplied by a scaling factor, and $\tau$ denotes the threshold.

 With this supervision, the hyper-networks in DyVTE can be optimized by the cross-entropy loss: